scrapinghub/portia/docs/getting-started.rst

 An :ref:`item <items>` in Portia is a record of data e.g. a product, a location that's extracted during the crawl.
 We want to define the schema for the item we're going to be extracting.
 A field is simply an item's attribute, so for example a book would have a `title` field, an `author` field etc.

-We should ideally define all of the fields for data we want to extract before annotating.
-While we can create and modify an item's fields through the annotation menu, it's easier to use the item editor.
+Let's define the fields for data we want to extract before annotating.
+We can do this through the item editor.

 .. image:: _static/portia-item-editor.png
     :alt: Items editor